jsith90/capstone-project/README.md

 - __Table Bookings Pages__

   - The table booking form (which used John Abdsho Khosrowabadi’s Booking System For A Health Clinic as it’s foundation) keeps in place the two page booking process that Khosrowabadi uses, as it nicely breaks up and stages the booking process for the user.
 Rather than having a booking take place with one click, the two pages give the user a more friendly booking experience.
 On the first page registered users can choose a table and select a date from corresponding drop-down bars.
-Under the heading is a paragraph informing the user that bookings cannot be updated or deleted through the website on the day of the booking.
+Under the heading is a paragraph informing the user that bookings cannot be updated or deleted through the website on the day the booking is scheduled for.
 The user then clicks a button labelled “Continue”, which takes them to the next page with a time drop-down selector and textarea for users to specify any additional special requirements they might have for their booking.
 The form’s content is positioned at the centre of both pages to draw the user’s eye to the priority content.
 The form works correctly, taking user bookings, displaying bookings to the user and superuser, and then removing that booking from the list of options displayed to the next user.

 ![Table Booking Page 1 on Desktop](/documentation/bform1-desktop.png)
 ![Table Booking Page 2 on Desktop](/documentation/bform2-desktop.png)